 I ended up at Otto’s Kitchen and I was happy I found it once I tried their 3 egg omelets.
 They offer a meat lover’s omelet that was just my speed with sausage, bacon, ham, and cheddar cheese.

 After the hardy breakfast, I wanted to get up to the mountain resort and look around.
 To get a real feel for the place and imagine everything for you guys that might visit in winter.
 I was impressed that they offer a full park of rides and fun for summer visitors.

-They call it the Mountain Adventure Park and I could see kids and young families really have a great time here.
-I tried the Alpine Super Slide, and the Mountain Coaster, which are small single seater, or parent with child seating sleds for the most part.
-Both were a blast, and I saw many smiles on faces, happy to get to ride them both.
+They call it the Mountain Adventure Park and I could see kids and young families really having a great time here.
+I tried the Alpine Super Slide, and the Mountain Coaster, which are small single-seater, or parent-with-child seating sleds for the most part.
+Both were a blast, and I saw many smiles on face, happy to get to ride them both.